-Maybe in some book clubs that's a welcomed idea but for other reading groups romance novels can be a taboo word for these reasons:
+Maybe in some book clubs that's a welcomed idea but for other reading groups romance novels can be a taboo word and possibly for these reasons:

-Our past reads, mainly of the historical fiction type, have been set in WWII, The Civil War even Early American.
-These plot lines included hardships of all sorts such as war, disease, death, and chaos but within every plot there was some love and angst in-between the pages.
-By my group club standards these stories are not considered 'romance novels' but just historical fiction with a heaping side dish of amore.
+Our past reads, mainly of the historical fiction type, have been set in WWII, American Civil War and Victorian era.
+These plot lines included hardships of all sorts such as war, disease, death, and chaos but within every plot there was that ray of sunshine called LOVE.
+By my group standards these stories are not considered 'romance novels' but just historical fiction with a heaping side dish of amore.

-We appear to be book smart and literature savvy but I bet my Valentine chocolate on it we are indulging in the real sweet stuff behind closed doors.
-Even so, bodice ripper romances may be out of the question for some reading groups but it's good to find that happy middle especially for Valentine's Day.
+We appear to be book smart and literature savvy but I bet my heart chocolate on it we are indulging in the real sweet stuff behind closed doors.
+Even so, bodice ripper romances may be out of the question for some but it's good to find that happy middle especially for Valentine's Day.

 In the meantime, as I embrace my book type, The Celebrator, the hopeless romantic in me is truly hoping this month's book pick, The Nightingale by Kristin Hannah a story on WWII and survival will resemble something more like V-Day but so far it's reading more like D-Day.
 So far...

 Past book club reads with love inside